 5. Medhya Rasayana (Nootropic Herbs)

-A class of herbal medications, Medhya Rasayana literally translates to the rejuvenation of brainpower and intellect.
-Several flowering plants, such as Ashwagandha, Tulsi, Yashtimadhu, Brahmi, Mandukaparni fall in this category, which when consumed prior to bedtime, provide valuable neuroprotective properties, in addition to enhancing memory, cognition, preventing neurodegenerative conditions and restoring normal sleep.
+A class of herbal medications, Medhya Rasayana translates to the rejuvenation of brainpower and intellect.
+Several flowering plants, such as Ashwagandha, Tulsi, Yashtimadhu, Brahmi, and Mandukaparni, fall in this category, which, when consumed before bedtime, provide valuable neuroprotective properties, in addition to enhancing memory and cognition, preventing neurodegenerative conditions, and restoring normal sleep.

 Simple Diet Tips To Promote Deep Sleep: